All about backflow installation: Essential steps for plumbing safety

 Relief valves open when pressure gets too high, protecting pipes and other components from bursting.
 Based on the system's needs, you should set relief valves to open at specific pressure levels.

-Maintenance and Testing
+Maintenance and testing

 Backflow preventers need regular upkeep to work correctly, and you need to know how to keep these devices in top shape and ensure they pass the required tests.

-Regular Inspections and Cleaning
+Regular inspections and cleaning

 Check backflow preventers often, looking for leaks, cracks, or corrosion on the device and nearby pipes.
 Cleaning off dirt and debris that can build up over time helps the device work better and last longer.

 Inspect irrigation systems before the watering season starts, ensuring all parts move freely and aren't stuck.
-Check more often on commercial properties, as some localities have rules about how often to inspect
+Check more often on commercial properties, as some localities have rules about how often to inspect.

 Have a certified tester test backflow preventers every year to ensure they work.
 They’ll use special tools to check if the device keeps dirty water out of clean water while checking different parts of the device, including: